-An example of a structured MDP that has been used to improve generalisation is the \emph{block MDP} \citep{duProvablyEfficientRL2019}.
+An example of a structured MDP that has been used to improve generalisation is the \emph{block MDP} \shortcite{duProvablyEfficientRL2019}.
 It assumes a \emph{block structure} in the mapping from a latent state space to the given observation space, or that there exists another MDP described by a smaller state space with the same behaviour as the given MDP\@.
-This assumption is relevant in settings where we only have access to high-dimensional, unstructured inputs, but know that there exists a lower-dimensional state space that gives rise to an equivalent MDP\@. \citet{duProvablyEfficientRL2019} use this assumption for improved bounds on exploration that relies on the size of the latent state space rather than the given observation space. \citet{zhangInvariantCausalPrediction2020} develop a representation learning method that disentangles relevant from irrelevant features, improving generalisation to environments where only the irrelevant features change, a simple form of \emph{systematicity} (\cref{subsection:backgroundgen} \citep{hupkesCompositionalityDecomposedHow2020}).
+This assumption is relevant in settings where we only have access to high-dimensional, unstructured inputs, but know that there exists a lower-dimensional state space that gives rise to an equivalent MDP\@. \shortciteA{duProvablyEfficientRL2019} use this assumption for improved bounds on exploration that relies on the size of the latent state space rather than the given observation space. \shortciteA{zhangInvariantCausalPrediction2020} develop a representation learning method that disentangles relevant from irrelevant features, improving generalisation to environments instances where only the irrelevant features change, a simple form of \emph{systematicity} (\cref{subsection:backgroundgen}, \shortciteR{hupkesCompositionalityDecomposedHow2020}).
 This is a rare example of a method explicitly utilising additional assumptions of structure to improve generalisation.
 Block MDPs can be combined with contextual MDPs by introducing an emission mapping from state space to observation space that is also dependent on context, as defined by \shortciteA{sodhaniBlockContextualMDPs2022}.